Andrehatlo/notes/0.1 DM/SocialMarketing.md

 PERFECT EXAMPLE YouTube Custom Thumbnail Image:
 - (with bright color and value proposition text)[https://www.coursenvy.com/social-media-image-sizes]

+## Facebook Page

+For businesses, brands and organizations to share their stories and connect with people.

+### Do i need a FB page?

+__YES__

+- Gives your business a voice.
+- Helps build reputation
+- Reach new customers and stay connected.
+- Get instant feedback from your customers.

+Customize pages by
+ - Posting stories,
+ - Hosting events,
+ - Adding apps,
+ - Polling your following,
+ - and much more!

+ Most importantly!
+ People who like your page can get your page updates in their News feed.

 ## Ultimate FB Page guide:

 1. Create a personal FB user profile (with your name)
 2. Create a businesss FB page (with brand/business name)
   - Edit this under fb-page -> About tab

-> TIP!
+> NB!
 > Username is important since it appears as your custom Facebook your URL or “vanity name”.
 EX: https://www.facebook.com/coursenvy
-> Use the same name as you've used in all other areas you market or have SN profiles.
+> Use __the same name__ as you've used in all other areas you market or have SN profiles.

 3. Invite people to like your page by either
  - Inviting your own Friends/family
  - (Paying) Creating an add using `ENGAGEMENT` marketing, then selecting `PAGE LIKES` option.

-4. After 25 likes you can change your custom FB-url
+4. After you have 25 likes, you can change your custom FB-url
  - You can only do this once without sending an request to FB.
  - This of it as changing your name.